cuong-dang/fin/README.md

   for off-pattern bills.
 Past charges link back to their sub (rendered as `↻ Netflix` on the tx row) for "how much per month on subs?" analytics.

+- **Credit-card accounts with limit tracking.** Accounts have a `type` (`checking_savings` / `credit_card` / `loan`-reserved).
+Credit cards
+  carry a credit limit and an optional default pay-from account.
+The sidebar shows a live "remaining limit" progress bar that includes pending charges, color-shifting from green → red as it depletes.
+  Paying a card via the **Payment** tab is a transfer underneath (checking → CC) with the source pre-filled from the card's default, keeping accounting honest while the UX stays simple.

 ## What's distinctive about the data model

 A few things that might matter if you're reading the source: